Open-Systems-Pharmacology/Itraconazole-Model/README.md

 # Itraconazole-Model
 Whole-body PBPK model of itraconazole.

-**The latest release of this model including a report on model building, model features and model evaluation can be found [here](../../releases/latest).**

 <p align="center">
   <img src="Itraconazole.png">
 </p>

+This repository contains:

+- a PK-Sim snapshot (*.json) file of the current PBPK model
+- static content (e.g. text blocks, *.md files) as inputs for an evaluation plan
+- an evaluation plan (evaluation-plan.json) to create an evaluation report using the snapshot and static text blocks to display the performance of the model

+**The latest release of the snapshot of the model, the evaluation plan and the static content can be found [here](../../releases/latest).**

+**The latest release of the PK-Sim project model file and the respective evaluation report can be found [here](https://github.com/Open-Systems-Pharmacology/OSP-PBPK-Model-Library/releases/latest).**

 This itraconazole model is intended to be used as a perpetrator in CYP3A4-mediated drug-drug interactions.
 The model includes the sequential metabolites hydroxy-itraconazole, keto-itraconazole and N-desalkyl-itraconazole.
 All of them are substrates and competitive inhibitors of CYP3A4.

 Additional features of the model represent P-gp inhibition.